vuejs/pinia/docs/ssr/index.md

 app.use(router)
 app.use(pinia)

-// after rendering the page, the root state is build and can be read
+// after rendering the page, the root state is build and can be read directly
+// on `pinia.state.value`.

 // serialize, escape (VERY important if the content of the state can be changed
 // by the user, which is almost always the case), and place it somewhere on
 // the page, for example, as a global variable.